Drive sales on autopilot with ecommerce-focused featuresSee Features

 Most importantly, try not to be cheap.

 Offering a $3 discount or no discount at all might actually hurt your reputation and give your brand a bad rap.
 In the worst case scenario, it might make customers unsubscribe.

-For example, here’s a birthday email from Redbox (movie rental service).
-Can you notice a birthday offer?
-Neither can we:
+For example, here’s a happy birthday email from movie rental service Redbox.
+Notice a birthday offer?
+Neither do we:

 Create a clear call-to-action